Montenegro - Data Protection Overview

-The fine for the misdemeanour ranges from €500 to €20,000 for the legal entity acting as the data controller, data processor, or user.
-In addition, the individual responsible for the misdemeanour within the legal entity and natural persons can be fined from €150 to €2,000.
-For entrepreneurs the fine ranges from €150 to €6,000.
+The fine for the misdemeanor ranges from €500 to €20,000 for the legal entity acting as the data controller, data processor, or user.
+In addition, the individual responsible for the misdemeanor within the legal entity and natural persons can be fined from €150 to €2,000.
+For entrepreneurs, the fine ranges from €150 to €6,000.

-In addition, Article 176 of the Criminal Code 2003 provides that the following are criminal offences:
+In addition, Article 176 of the Criminal Code 2003 provides that the following are criminal offenses:

 - collection or use of personal data in breach of the law; and

-- unauthorised assumption of other person's identity and use of that person's name in order to:
+- unauthorized assumption of other person's identity and use of that person's name in order to:

 - use the other person's rights;